 German bombers targeted the Palace, the symbolic heart of the monarchy, during the war and it suffered nine direct hits.
 King George VI’s insistence on remaining in his London home, despite the danger, was greatly admired by the British public.
 When her father died, the Queen was expected to move from Clarence House to Buckingham Palace, despite Prince Philip’s resistance.
 It had always been the monarch’s home and represented continuity.

 The principal suite of state rooms, at the rear of the Palace, centres on the bow-windowed Music Room, flanked by the Blue and White Drawing Rooms.
-The Picture Gallery, adorned by exhibits from the Queen’s outstanding private collection, including works by Rembrandt, Van Dyck, Rubens, Canletto and Vermeer, lies at the centre of the suite.
+The Picture Gallery, adorned by exhibits from the Royal Family's outstanding private collection, including works by Rembrandt, Van Dyck, Rubens, Canletto and Vermeer, lies at the centre of the suite.
 Other rooms include the Green Drawing Room, the State Dining Room and the Throne Room.
 The 120ft-long Ballroom was opened by Queen Victoria in 1856 with a ball celebrating the end of the Crimean War.
 It is used for state banquets and formal receptions.
-Underneath the state rooms is a less grand suite of rooms, used for informal entertaining, while the Queen’s private apartments are in the North Wing.
+Underneath the state rooms is a less grand suite of rooms, used for informal entertaining, while the sovereign's private apartments are in the North Wing.

 In all, the Palace contains 19 state rooms, 52 principal bedrooms, 188 staff bedrooms, 92 offices, and 78 bathrooms.
 It is the headquarters of the royal household, and the workplace of some 800 people.
 Every year, over 50,000 people visit the Palace as guests to banquets, lunches, dinners, receptions and the royal garden parties.
 In addition, the state rooms are open to the public in the summer.
 The balcony is world-famous, a venue for royal appearances since 1851, while the Palace remains a focal point for public gatherings at times of national celebration and tragedy.

-Windsor Castle has a special place in the Queen’s heart.
+Windsor Castle had a special place in the Queen’s heart.
 It is steeped in romance and history, tracing its origins back to William the Conqueror, who built a wooden castle keep on a chalk bluff rising above the River Thames.
 Its great bulk dominates the skyline, an accretion of medieval walls, towers and rooftops.

 Successive sovereigns have made their mark on the Castle.
 Edward III lavished vast sums of money on the Castle buildings, while Edward IV founded St. George’s Chapel, the symbolic headquarters of the Knights of the Garter, in 1475.
 Charles II, asserting the restoration of the monarchy, made extensive alterations to the state apartments, creating a set of extravagant, baroque interiors.
 George III and George IV renovated and rebuilt Charles II’s state apartments at colossal expense, producing the current design, a fine example of late Georgian taste, and an expression of the power and dominance of a nation that had emerged victorious from the recent Napoleonic Wars.